 To highlight the impact of different IW sizes on Internet performance, we conduct a testbed study.
 The testbed involves two directly connected Gigabit Ethernet Linux hosts whose link bandwidth and latency are controlled by NetEm in each host.
-We chose four bandwidth configurations (i.e., 4, 7, 26, and 100 MBit/s) and three delay configurations (i.e., 30, 100, and 250 ms) to reflect typical Internet access configurations reported by Akamai [15].
-We further choose six IW configurations of 4, 10, 16, 20, 32, and 50 segments, to reflect the current standard of 4 segments [8], the current IETF recommendation of 10 segments [10], and larger IWs.
+We select four bandwidth configurations (i.e., 4, 7, 26, and 100 MBit/s) and three delay configurations (i.e., 30, 100, and 250 ms) to reflect typical Internet access characteristics reported by Akamai [17].
+We further choose six IWs: 4, 10, 16, 20, 32, and 50 segments, to reflect the current standard of 4 segments [9], the current IETF recommendation of 10 segments [11], and larger IWs.
 In each experiment, we transfer a single flow of size 71 kB, i.e., 50 frames of data (the average size of the Google landing page in 2017).
 For each configuration, each experiment is repeated 30 times.

 Flow Completion Time.
-Given its relevance to web browsing, we first measure the TCP flows' Average Flow Completion Time (AFCT) subject to the different parameters (i.e., IW size,

-RTT, and bandwidth).
+Given its relevance to web browsing, we first measure the TCP flows' average flow completion time (AFCT) subject to the different parameters (i.e., IW size, RTT, and bandwidth).
 We define the AFCT as the average time to the last byte of the flow.
-The average AFCT for the different parameters and its standard deviation is shown in Figure 1a.
+The AFCT for the different parameters and its standard deviation is shown in Figure 1.
 It shows that increasing the IW reduces the AFCT if the link speed or RTT is sufficiently high.
-For low bandwidth connections with low latency, larger IWs have effectively no impact on the latency as these connections are limited by throughput.
+For low bandwidth connections with low latency, larger IWs have effectively no impact on the AFCT as these connections are limited by throughput.
 However, when higher speeds are available, increased IWs can effectively shorten the required roundtrips to finish the data transfer-a key motivation for CDNs to configure larger IWs.

 Retransmissions.
 Large IWs, however, yield more bursty traffic that can lead to temporary phases of congestion more easily, reflected in higher loss rates.
-To highlight this effect, we conducted a second experiment which measures the average retransmission rates of the TCP flows subject to different bottleneck link configurations.
+To highlight this effect, we conduct a second experiment which measures the average retransmission rates of the TCP flows subject to different bottleneck link configurations.
 We realize this setting by now connecting the hosts via a bottleneck router with different bandwidth capacities and queue sizes (QLIMs) of a regular drop tail FIFO queue.
-We again transfer 71 kB and vary the IW configurations for each bandwidth, queue size, and IW triple.
-We repeated every configuration 30 times and show the average retransmissions required and standard deviation in Figure 1b.
+We again transfer 71 kB and vary the IW configurations for each bandwidth, queue size, and IW triple, testing every configuration 30 times.
+We show the average retransmissions required and standard deviation in Figure 2.